Are you ready to take advantage of the need for new leadership in your company?

 Leadership Training for Managers is designed for managers of small, mid sized or large organizations who want to be more effective in the essential skills of creativity, delegation, accountability, communication, problem analysis, decision making, time management, planning and motivation on behalf of your organizations business strategy and initiatives.
 You will have the execution skills required to move you and your team forward.

-Our results oriented training takes place over a period of 7 weeks, once per week for 3 ½ hours.
+Our results oriented training takes place over a period of 3 days, once per week for 3 weeks.
 The time spaced learning format allows for real world application of concepts between sessions as well as a forum to report back on results achieved.
-This approach will also help you achieve skill development in the following areas:
+This approach will also help you achieve skill development in the following areas.

 - connecting with your organization reality for results